fishdavidson/pedigree.js/README.md

 ## what it is not

+This is not stable software.
+Anything prior to a 1.0.0 release should be considered to be pre-alpha software that you use at your own risk.

-This is not and will never be an actual genealogical tool.
+In addition, this is not and will never be an actual genealogical tool.

 ## features

+Here are a list of proposed features that I would like to see included in pedigree.js

+### 1.0.0 release features

 _The items in this list are subject to change, but what is listed below is what the 1.0.0 version is expected to have:_